BrotherFatcake/notes/MongoDB/Mongoose.md

 //Use strict
 "use strict";

-//Create a constant to import(require) Express
+//Create a constant to import(require) express

-//Create a constant to import(require) Mongoose
+//Create a constant to import(require) mongoose

-//Create a constant to import/require Morgan for logging
+//Create a constant to import/require morgan for logging

 //mongoose Promise to use global ES6 Promises

 //Create const of PORT, DATABASE_URL to import(require) config.js

-//Create const of {model} to import(require) models.js
+//Create const of {model} to import(require) models.js.  {model} = model name defined in models.js

-//Create constant that creates a new app instance by calling top level Express function
+//Create constant that creates a new app instance by calling top level express function

 //tell app to use express.json